Bangladesh–Russia relations

-Bangladesh–Russia relations (বাংলাদেশ–রাশিয়া সম্পর্ক; Российско-бангладешские отношения) are the foreign relations between Bangladesh and Russia.
+Bangladesh–Russia relations (বাংলাদেশ–রাশিয়া সম্পর্ক; Российско-бангладешские отношения) refers to the bilateral relations between the People's Republic of Bangladesh and the Russian Federation.
+Diplomatic relations between the Union of Soviet Socialist Republics (USSR) and Bangladesh were established on 25 January 1972.
+These relations have continued with Russia being the successor state to the Soviet Union.
 Bangladesh has an embassy in Moscow and Russia has one in Dhaka and a consulate-general in Chittagong.

-Diplomatic relations between the USSR and Bangladesh were established on January 25, 1972.
-These relations have continued with Russia being the successor state to the Soviet Union.
+The relations date back to 1971 Bangladesh Liberation War, where Soviets supported the Bangladesh Forces, and dispatched nuclear armed carriers to the Indian Ocean to resist American intervention.
+Following the independence of Bangladesh, Soviet authorities helped the government of Bangladesh in the reconstruction of the country and state apparatus.
+However, the relationship deteriorated after 1975, when the successive civil–military regimes of Bangladesh aligned themselves with the Western bloc and China throughout the Cold War.
+Bangladesh opposed the Soviet intervention to Afghanistan and boycotted the 1980 Moscow Olympics.

+Following the dissolution of the Soviet Union, Bangladesh normalized its ties with Russia and continued bilateral relations.
+Currently, Russia is a major contributor to the energy and defence sector of Bangladesh, while Bangladesh is the second largest trading partner of Russia in South Asia.

-Soviet-Bangladeshi relations
+Bangladesh–Soviet Union relations

+Bangladesh Liberation War (1971)

-The Soviet Union had been a strong supporter of the Mukti Bahini during the Bangladesh Liberation War and provided extensive aid, recognising that Bangladesh's independence would weaken the position of its rivals – the United States and China.
-In November 1971, the Soviet ambassador to Pakistan, Alexei Rodionov, directed a secretive message (Rodionov message) that ultimately warned Pakistan that it will be ‘embarking on a suicidal course if it escalates tensions in the subcontinent.’
+The Soviet Union had been a strong supporter of the Mukti Bahini during the Bangladesh Liberation War in 1971, and provided extensive aid, recognising that Bangladesh's independence would weaken the position of its rivals – the United States and China.
+In November 1971, the Ambassador of the Soviet Union to Pakistan, Aleksei A. Rodionov, directed a secretive message (Rodionov message) that ultimately warned Pakistan that it will be "embarking on a suicidal course if it escalates tensions in the subcontinent".
 On 6 and 13 December, the Soviet Navy dispatched two groups of cruisers and destroyers, armed with nuclear missiles from Vladivostok, to trail the United States' Task Force 74 in the Indian Ocean from 18 December until 7 January 1972.
 The Soviets also had a Ballistic missile submarine to ward off the threat posed by the USS Enterprise task force in the Indian Ocean.